-Filing an independent patent application without a priority claim to the pending application has certain advantages.
-One of the biggest advantages of a stand-alone application is a longer term (namely, 20 years from the new filing date) compared to 20 years from the priority date of a parent application.
+Filing an independent patent application without a priority claim to a prior application has certain advantages.
+One of the biggest advantages of a stand-alone application is a longer term.
+A new utility patent application gets 20 years from the new filing date compared to 20 years from the priority date of a parent application.

 Disadvantages of a stand-alone application include the possibility of the published parent application being cited as prior art against against the new filing.
 Therefore, one critical factor in making this decision may be whether one year has already passed from the publication date of the pending (would-be parent) application.
 If less than a year has lapsed, the 1-year grace period under 35 USC § 102(B)(1) would disqualify the prior published application from being considered prior art.

 But wouldn’t the published application count as prior art against a CIP filed more than one year after the publication date?
 Yes, the publication would be eligible prior art.
 However, filing a CIP might give your patent attorney some wiggle room to draft claims in such a manner so as to find support in the priority application, thereby having a priority date preceding the publication date.
 In this sense, such claims would be more like those filed in a straight continuation, but the CIP provides flexibility to add new matter.

 Option 2: CIP

 Pros: earlier priority date for original subject matter

 The line between old and new subject matter can be blurry especially if the new content is closely related to the original disclosure.
 Borderline claim limitations that straddle both old and new subject matter can be written or amended to be more clearly supported by the original disclosure if an earlier priority date is desired (e.g., to pre-date potential prior art references).
 Obviously, flexibility of claim language might not be an option if the new subject matter is quite different from the original disclosure.

 Cons: earlier patent expiration